BastionAI/bastionai.github.io/_posts/2025-07-14-how-llms-really-work.md

 By repeating this process trillions of times, the model is forced to learn the underlying patterns of language, grammar, and even the world itself.
 To get good at predicting the next word, it has no choice but to implicitly learn that "France" and "Paris" are related, that water is wet, and that subjects should agree with their verbs.

+Once pre-training is complete, the model's main weights are frozen.
+It is no longer learning from the vast, unstructured internet firehose.
+It is now a static, highly knowledgeable artifact, ready for the next crucial phase.

 **Phase 2: Fine-Tuning - Learning to Be Helpful**

 After pre-training, the model is a vast repository of knowledge, but it doesn't know how to be a helpful assistant.
 It just knows how to complete text.
-The second phase, **fine-tuning**, teaches it to follow instructions and be conversational.
+The second phase, **fine-tuning**, teaches it to follow instructions and be conversational by adjusting a smaller, specialized set of weights.

 During this phase, the model is trained on a smaller, high-quality dataset of conversations, questions and answers, and instructions.
-This process often involves techniques like **RLHF (Reinforcement Learning from Human Feedback)**, which works like a coach: humans rank different model responses, teaching it to align its outputs with nuanced human preferences and values.
+This process often involves techniques like **RLHF (Reinforcement Learning from Human Feedback)**, which works like a coach: humans rank different model responses, teaching it to align its outputs with nuanced human preferences.
+Newer, more efficient techniques like **DPO (Direct Preference Optimization)** are also gaining traction, achieving similar results with less computational overhead.
 This is what turns a raw "knowledge engine" into a safe and useful tool.

 ### But When Does It End?
 The Off-Ramp for Learning